 Tokyo Disney Resort is clearly not targeted for fashion shopping.

 Also, budget travellers may need to roll up their sleeves just to get a place to stay here.
 Most hotels are pricey, hence not for everyone.

 Complementing the luxury ambience is also the pricier food selection.
 It’s hard to find some cheap treats around Tokyo Disney Resort.

-Highly Recommended Hotels to Stay in Tokyo Disney Resort
+Highly Recommended Hotels in Tokyo Disney Resort

 1. Sheraton Grande Tokyo Bay Hotel